bmc/pwguard/README.md

 ## Overview

-PWGuard implements a simple web-based password vault, using the [Play Framework][] and [AngularJS][].
+PWGuard is a simple web-based password vault, using the [Play Framework][] and [AngularJS][].
 PWGuard allows for a relatively secure deployment, by providing the following capabilities: